pursuit-curriculum/unit-full-stack-web-development/express-rest-show-create/lesson-notes/README.md

 const { validateURL } = require("../models/validations.js");
 ```

-And now check that the functionality (console log runs on a POST request works)
+And now check that the functionality (console.log runs on a POST request).

 ### Validate URL Logic